VulcanJS/vulcan-npm/packages/docusaurus/docs/vulcan-next/comparison.md

 Next/Vulcan Next are able to handle multi-tenancy, i18n, A/B testing... more elegantly when it comes to static rendering.

+In terms of philosophy, Vulcan is a cross-point between various technologies maintained by many different people: Next, Express, React, Storybook, Jest, Apollo, GraphQL...
+We don't really aim to invent a lot of "new things", but instead we gather the best ideas around the world and mix them in a single project.

 - [Meteor](https://www.meteor.com/developers/): Meteor is one of the first mature fullstack JavaScript framework ever.
 The first version of Vulcan was based on Meteor.
 Meteor and Vulcan brought many innovations: structuring the code as a monorepo of reusable packages, making it easy to share code between the client and the server, having a schema-based client/server communication layer...

 However, Meteor development underwent a hiatus between 2016-2019 as the focus shifted on coding Apollo.